 What is the School Council?

-We are a group of children who meet with Mrs Russell once a term, to discuss how we can make St Christopher’s an even better school.
+We are a group of children who meet with Miss Hugget once a term, to discuss how we can make St Christopher’s an even better school.
 The governors, headteacher, teachers and parents all get to say what they think – the School Council will be a chance for us, the children, to say what we think.

-The Council will have a chairperson and a pupil from each class.
-We will meet once a term.
-At the beginning of each school year, we will decide who we want to be on the Council.
-Each pupil will vote for one person from their class to represent their views.
+The Council has a chairperson and a pupil from each class.
+We meet once a term.
+At the beginning of each school year, we decide who we want to be on the Council.
+Each pupil votes for one person from their class to represent their views.

 Tips on Voting: